-Substitute Senate Bill No. 1559 aims to facilitate the redevelopment of the South Meadows site in Hartford by transferring authority and resources from the Materials Innovation and Recycling Authority (MIRA) to the Capital Region Development Authority (CRDA), effective June 30, 2025.
-The bill mandates that CRDA will assume ownership and responsibilities for the site, including properties at 300 Maxim Road and 100 Reserve Road, and will retain any state tax revenue generated from completed projects for reinvestment in the area.
-It also allows CRDA to hire former MIRA employees and enter into agreements with state agencies to streamline operations.
-The bill repeals and replaces existing legal language regarding the allocation of MIRA resources, redirecting funds towards operational activities for properties formerly owned by MIRA, excluding the South Meadows site.
+Substitute Senate Bill No. 1559 seeks to enhance the redevelopment of the South Meadows site in Hartford by transferring authority and resources from the Materials Innovation and Recycling Authority (MIRA) to the Capital Region Development Authority (CRDA), effective June 30, 2025.
+The bill mandates that CRDA will assume ownership and responsibilities for the site, which includes properties at 300 Maxim Road and 100 Reserve Road.
+It stipulates that any state tax revenue generated from projects at the site will be retained by CRDA for reinvestment.
+Additionally, the bill allows CRDA to hire former MIRA employees and enter into agreements with state agencies to support redevelopment efforts.
+It also includes a $5 million allocation from the MIRA Dissolution Authority for managing activities related to properties formerly owned by MIRA, excluding the South Meadows site, and repeals existing legal language regarding fund allocation to replace it with new provisions.

 FIN Joint Favorable: